IHE/ITI.Topologies/topologies.md

 ![Comparison of Community, Network, and Multi-Layer Network](images/network_community_multi-layer_venn.svg)

+## A Note On Hierarchical Representation

+This white paper considers only networks that have a hierarchical based layout.
+Each Organization connects "up" to Organizations that exist at a "higher" level in the network, meaning they serve a wider network scope, and "down" to Organizations that exist at a "lower" level in the network, meaning they server a more narrow scope.
+This is the architecture seen most commonly in exchange communities today, and is the natural result of connecting existing networks together into a multi-layered network.

+This does not mean that there is a strict hierarchy.
+Single Organizations or Networks might choose to become members of multiple higher networks, resulting in the potential for multiple paths to a given organization.
+However, the design is still "hierarchical" in that each of the higher Organizations is seen as providing resources for the single member Organization.

+With that having been said, the purpose of this paper is to demonstrate how such a multi-layered network would be represented in a directory, and so it takes the perspective of a system examining the directory to locate a route.
+Nothing precludes a network from internally being architected using any architecture, be it star, mesh, ring, etc.
+Such a network would still present an interface to the outside world, and thus the Organizations within that network can be seen as children of the network.

 **Figure 1.3-1: Comparison of Community, Network, and Multi-Layer Network**

 # 2 Federation Use Cases